Jashepp/express-middleware-management/README.md

 // Swap a middleware with another middleware (swap positions in the router stack) manageObject.swapWith(manageObject2);
-// Both manageObject and manageObject2 will remain enabled/disabled, and keep the same ID as they had before.
+// Both manageObject and manageObject2 will remain enabled/disabled.
 Only the Layer object is swapped.

 // Move a middleware before another middleware (move position in the router stack) manageObject.insertBefore(manageObject2);